Last Updated on December 10, 2021 by Jim Ferri

 A Good Thing to Do in Coimbra: Find a Little Taverna

-After leaving the convent and taking the longish walk back towards the old city I came across a little taverna where the owner was standing outside, motioning for me to come into his small restaurant as another couple exited.
-With the thought of having a late lunch I accepted his invitation and found myself in a cozy little place, barely 15 X 15-foot in size with blue tiled walls.
+After leaving the convent and taking the longish walk back towards the old city I came across a little taverna, just one of a multitude in the city as a quick check online will show.
+The owner was standing outside, motioning for me to come into his small restaurant as another couple exited.
+With the thought of having a late lunch I accepted his invitation and found myself in a cozy little place, barely 15 X 15-foot in size with blue-tiled walls.

 The menu offered mostly fish and pork and although it had been translated into several different languages, including English, I wondered whether I was going to get what was described, which was cutlets with rice and chips.
 After a brief conversation in broken English he brought the meat out for me to look at, which turned out to be thinly sliced pork cutlets on the bone.